Co-Editor-in chief, Fiction Editor

 Beth Beatrice Smith is a full-time Associate Professor in the English Department at Nassau Community College.
 She received her BA in English from Wesleyan University and her MFA in creative writing from The New School.
-She is a former chair and active member of the Creative Writing Project.
+She is a co-chair of the Creative Writing Program.

 Creative Non-Fiction Editor

 Sabrina Davis joined the Nassau Community College English department in 2009.
 She completed her BA in History from CUNY Baruch College, her MA in English with a concentration in Creative Writing from Florida Atlantic University, and then a PhD in the American Studies Department at Saint Louis University.
 While her MA thesis is a piece of creative nonfiction entitled Microwavable Dinners, Professor Davis’s current creative interest is far removed from reality and is situated somewhere between science fiction, fantasy, and historical fiction.

 Christina M. Rau is the author of the poetry collections Liberating The Astronauts (Aqueduct Press, 2017), WakeBreatheMove (Finishing Line Press, 2015) and For The Girls, I (Dancing Girl Press, 2014).
 She is a full-time Associate Professor in the NCC English Department where she also serves on the Creative Writing Program.
 When she’s not teaching or writing, she practices yoga occasionally and line dances on other occasions. www.christinamrau.com

 Izolda Maksym is a full-time Associate Professor in the Art Department at Nassau Community College.
 She holds an MFA in Design and Technology from Parsons School of Design and a BFA in Computer Graphics from New York Institute of Technology.
 She works for numerous web and software design companies in New York City where she designs award winning web sites.